theodoragirgis/rebound/docs/collisions.md

 ### Hardsphere

-This assumes a hardsphere collision.
+This assumes a hard-sphere collision.
 This uses the `coefficient_of_restitution` parameter in `struct reb_simulation`.
 It conserves momentum and mass.
 Depending on the coefficient of restitution, it also conserves energy.

-The following example shows how to set up a hardsphere collision resolve function and a direct collision detection routine.
+The following example shows how to set up a hard-sphere collision resolve function and a direct collision detection routine.

 === "C"
     ```c